- KEEN Inc. produces its products around the world but chose to open an assembly plant in Portland, Oregon, for a new product line in 2010.

 KEEN is a specialized footwear company founded in 2003 and headquartered in Portland, Oregon.
-The company makes footwear, bags and socks targeted at consumers living what the company calls a "HybridLife," that is, consumers who lead life splitting their time between work, play, and giving back to the community.
+The company makes footwear, bags and socks targeted at consumers living what the company calls a "HybridLife" – consumers who lead life splitting their time between work, play and giving back to the community.

 Quality control and productivity were highly important.
 According to Curleigh, "One of the challenges that I think we see on a global economic level is that when labor is too cheap, there is no incentive to automate to improve productivity.
 So the kind of vision we had was, 'Can we improve the quality of the job, the quality of the labor, and introduce some automation to improve productivity?' and what we are finding is that we are starting to see that balance point in our factory in Portland."